SupremeNexas/HTML-Portfolio/README.md

 # HTML-Portfolio
-Consists of all the Fulstack Web development projects completed by Supriyo Chaudhuri
+Consists of all the Fulstack Web development projects completed by Supriyo Chaudhuri.